 Pamplona train station is located a couple of kilometres out of town.
 There is a limited local bus service into town, however the best option is probably a taxi into town or direct to the campsite (expect to pay around €20 one-way).

 Trains to Pamplona are available from Madrid, Barcelona, Bilbao and other locations.
-See Renfe for details.
+See Trainline or Renfe for details.

 Flights into Pamplona Airport from the UK are usually not direct services and are generally more expensive than flying into other Spanish cities.
 If you are flying from elsewhere in Europe you may be able to get a flight into Pamplona.
 From Pamplona airport you will need to take a taxi to the campsite which will cost around €30.